 Whether they choose direct cremation, entombment in a mausoleum or a burial, it is essential that you respect your loved one’s choices.
 As we mentioned above, keeping detailed documents on their wishes is vital.
 These can be kept in a prearrangement document and discussed with their nearest and dearest ahead of time.

 Cremation costs can vary considerably depending on the provider you choose.
-Eirene’s all-inclusive pre-paid cremation packages start at $2500, but other providers cost upwards of $4500.
+To see Eirene’s all-inclusive pre-paid cremation packages, click here.
+Other providers cost upwards of $4500.

 When choosing a funeral home or a cremation provider, look for places that clearly outline their prices, and ask for an itemized price list in advance.
 That way, you can educate yourself on overall costs and are not blindsided by service and product add-ons.